pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 The below command is a little more involved.
 To get the list of distinct fields in the collection, we want to loop through each of the documents.
 Javascript is the native language of the Mongo shell, so if we want to create variables and loops, we must either enter Javascript commands, or use the <code>load()</code> function upon a <code>.js</code> file (or an API like PyMongo).
 As mentioned above, the shell is not optimized for large-scale processing, so PyMongo would actually be faster at executing the below operation (which is why it will be the focus of the second and third article).

-**why is pymongo faster?**

-To run a multi-line command like the following, using the Mongo shell, we can enter each line one at a time and press Enter, and then finally press ctrl+Enter when ready to execute the accumulation of lines.
-Alternatively, as you will see momentarily, we could put the Javascript into a .js file, and use <code>load(\<file\>)</code> with the Mongo shell to execute.

 ```js
 (function() {
   var fields = {};